Choshi Port & Hasaki Port

 Yatsu-higata (Yatsu Mudflats), Narashino City 南船橋谷津干潟

 Yatsu-higata (Yatsu Tidal Wetland) is one of the best known sites for shorebird watching in the Tokyo area.
-Almost any species of wader on the Japanese list can, or has, appeared here, although regular visits throughout the migration seasons are required to see the full range of species that drop by.
+Many species of wader on the Japanese list have appeared here, although regular visits throughout the migration seasons are required to see the full range of species that drop by.

 To reach Yatsu-higata take the Keiyo Line train from Tokyo station and get off at Minami-funabashi Station (30 minutes on a local train), then it is a 15-minute walk.
 Check tide times before you go (monthly tide tables are at the link at the end of this article).

-One quirk about Yatsu-higata is that for some reason the tides here are about 1.5 hours later than in Tokyo Bay, so if the high tide is at, for example, 12:00 in Tokyo Bay, it is not until 13:30 at Yatsu-higata (not taking into account spring tides and other tidal oddities!).
+One quirk about Yatsu-higata is that the tides here are about 1.5 hours later than in Tokyo Bay.
+So, if the high tide is indicated, for example, for 12:00 in Tokyo Bay, then it will not be until 13:30 at Yatsu-higata (not taking into account spring tides and other tidal oddities!).

-For spring migration mid-April through late May are best, while in autumn August and September offer a good range of species.
+For spring migration from mid-April to mid-May are best, while in autumn from mid-August to mid-September offer a good range of species.

 Common Greenshank, Common Redshank, Far Eastern Curlew and Little Ringed Plover are regular but only in small numbers.

-Rarities have included Common Ringed Plover, Temminck's Stint, Greater Sand Plover, Spoon-billed Sandpiper, Sharp-tailed Sandpiper, Terek Sandpiper and Grey Phalarope.
+Rarities or unusual shorebirds that have dropped in at Yatsu-higata have included Common Ringed Plover, Temminck's Stint, Greater Sand Plover, Spoon-billed Sandpiper, Sharp-tailed Sandpiper, Terek Sandpiper and Grey Phalarope.

 In the trees or parks nearby Azure-winged Magpie is resident, Oriental Reed Warbler breeds in the small area of reeds by the visitor centre in the summer months, and occasionally migrants such as flycatchers and warblers turn up.